XPRIZE/GLEXP-Team-Chimple-goa/goa/LOCALIZE.md

 |   |   |   |   |   menu.js
 ```
 ____
-#### Note : One needs to replace the currently available font with a font that supports local language and update the following files accordingly.
+#### Note: One needs to replace the currently available font with a font that supports local language and update the following files accordingly

 * Item.cpp
 * ATM.cpp